 (ii) agile approach to decision making on information risks;

-(iii) efficient and effective investments in information security; e
+(iii) efficient and effective investments in information security; and

 (iv) compliance with external requirements (legal, regulatory or contractual).